Skip to Main Content Skip to footer content

 Scholarly Sources

-• Articles must go through a peer-review process before they're accepted for publication
+• Peer-reviewed journals are one type of scholarly source.
+Articles in most academic journals must go through a peer-review or quality control process before they're accepted for publication

-• Articles tend to have a narrower focus and more analysis of the topic than those in other types of publications
+• Articles tend to have a narrow focus and more analysis of the topic than those in other types of publications

 • Include cited references or footnotes at the end of research articles